What I Offer

 - Private instruction for adults who are beginners, or returning to the piano after many years away.

-- Adult Piano Party Soirées, which are informal get-togethers so that students can share their common interest and the pieces they’re working on for each other.
+- We also have Adult Piano Party Potluck Soirées, which are fun, informal get-togethers so that students can play for each other (or just listen, if they’re not ready!) pieces they’re working on.

 “Traditional” and Not-So-Traditional Piano Study